 Step 1.
 Back-Up an SD Card Before Formatting

-For this article, we decided to go with Disk Drill for that task.
+To back up inaccessible SD cards, we recommend Disk Drill.
 Disk Drill is primarily a data recovery solution, but it’s also an optimal choice for such scenarios because:

 • 💪 It comes with a very powerful byte-to-byte backup solution as one of its extra tools.